 People of all ages in Lawrenceville ride buses to school, work, and more.
 And while we trust most bus drivers to be responsible and careful, these big vehicles can lead to accidents if something goes wrong.
 If you were involved in any kind of bus accident and it wasn’t your fault, it’s time to speak with a Lawrenceville bus accident lawyer.

-What should I do if I was in a bus accident in Lawrenceville?
+What Should I Do if I Was in a Bus Accident in Lawrenceville?

 If you’ve been involved in a bus accident, for whatever reason, there are several things you’ll want to do:

-- Document everything you can.
 If you’re well enough to do so, note what you see at the accident scene.
 Get names, phone numbers, physical and email addresses, and other forms of information from the bus driver, other passengers, witnesses to the accident, and any other people involved.
 That includes the officer who arrives on the scene.
-Your lawyer may need to reach out to any of these people when investigating your bus accident claim.

-- Get legal help.
 Bus accidents can be especially complex, and the consequences are often more extreme than a typical car accident.
 Buses don’t have the same amount of safety equipment—like seat belts and airbags—found in regular motor vehicles.
 Injuries can potentially be more serious and involve more steps to recovering money for your suffering.
-Talk to an experienced Lawrenceville bus accident lawyer for the help you need today.

 There are a number of accidents that can occur with buses.
 They may include: